 Not only is this area important from a military perspective as a prime lookout.
 It also has some of the most breathtaking, and yet contrasting, views in the Land.
 You can see both rolling hills and Syrian fortresses in the Golan.

-In the highest part of the Golan Heights sits Mount Hermon, Israel’s highest mountain.
+Mount Hermon is Israel’s highest mountain, sitting on the highest part of the Golan Heights.
 Snow-capped in winters, this summit is home to Israel’s only ski resort in the winter.
-That’s because it stands at nearly 10,000 feet tall.
-Here the Jordan River begins on its journey, flowing south into the Sea of Galilee almost 60 miles away.
+That’s because it stands at nearly 10,000 feet tall!

 “Behold, how good and pleasant it is when brothers dwell in unity!
 It is like the precious oil on the head, running down on the beard, on the beard of Aaron, running down on the collar of his robes!
 It is like the dew of Hermon, which falls on the mountains of Zion!
 For there the Lord has commanded the blessing, life forevermore.”